emwap/stream-paper/paper.md

 ~~~

 This implementation is inefficient because the window needs to be
-copied each iteration, even if we assume that the operations `ixmap`
+copied each iteration, even if the operations `ixmap` and `\\` are
-and `\\` can be fused.
-It is possible to consider smarter
-representations of the window where copying can be avoided to some
+fused.
+Copying can be avoided to some extent by using smarter window
-extent, but such representations tend to have a high constant overhead
+representations.
+The smart representations tend to have a high
-making them unsuitable for the small sizes of windows that are the
+constant overhead making them unsuitable for the common case of small
-common case.
+window sizes.

 Similar problems appear for many applications of streams, such as
 digital fir and iir filters.
 What we would like is a representation